New Orleans Trademark Registration

 Monica decides she is too busy with the renovation to focus on trademark registration, and this becomes a costly mistake.
 If she had taken the time to conduct a trademark search and register the mark, she would have learned that a boutique hotel was preparing to open near the French Quarter.
 Because the hotel owners registered their trademark in the early stages of business planning, they are well within their rights to ask Monica to delay her opening and rebrand the inn.

 No matter how busy you are as a new business owner, you are never too busy to protect your business through trademark registration.
-Contact Gerben Law Firm today to learn more about our reasonable, flat rate trademark registration services.
+Contact Gerben IP today to learn more about our reasonable, flat rate trademark registration services.

 All three of these are forms of intellectual property, but each protects different things.
 Trademarks, for instance, protect anything that represents your brand in the marketplace, including names, logos, slogans, and even signature colors.
 Copyrights, on the other hand, protect works of authorship, like song lyrics, poetry, and art, while patents protect new and novel inventions.
 If you are unsure which aspects of your business should be trademarked, contact Gerben IP.